DESY-FH-ELab/cmstkmodlab/documentation/readme.md

 #### Manually generate Doxygen pages in HTML format

-Execute the following command from the base directory of the project:
+Execute the following command from the `documentation/` directory:
 ```
 doxygen Doxyfile
 ```